-- Have a physical presence in this state (business location, representative etc.); or
+- Have a physical presence in this state (business location, representative, etc.); or

 - Have an economic nexus.

-Economic nexus means that the amount all sales of tangible personal property for delivery in California by the marketplace facilitator, and all persons related to the retailer exceed $500k in the preceding or current calendar year.
-An economic nexus with California include all sales of tangible merchandise for delivery in California, including sales of tangible merchandise you facilitate though your marketplace for marketplace sellers.
+Economic nexus means that the amount of all sales of tangible personal property for delivery in California by the marketplace facilitator, and all persons related to the retailer exceed $500k in the preceding or current calendar year.
+An economic nexus with California include all sales of tangible merchandise for delivery in California, including sales of tangible merchandise you facilitate through your marketplace for marketplace sellers.

 You can register online through the California Department of Tax and Fee Administration.

 Sales tax payment and filing date: